Court battles continue across South in wake of Roe decision

 Associated Press

-JACKSON, Miss.
-(AP) — Attorneys argued over abortion laws Tuesday in three Southern states in response to a U.S. Supreme Court ruling that gave states the power to limit or outlaw the termination of pregnancies.

-In Mississippi, a judge held a hearing but didn’t say how or when she would rule in a lawsuit filed by the state’s only abortion clinic, which is trying to remain open by blocking a law that would ban most abortions in the state.
+In Mississippi, a judge rejected a request by the state’s only abortion clinic to temporarily block a state law that would ban most abortions.
+Without other developments in the clinic’s lawsuit, the law will take effect Thursday.

-The law is set to take effect Thursday.
-Legislators passed it before the U.S. Supreme Court recently overturned the 1973 ruling that allowed abortions nationwide.

 The closely watched lawsuit is part of a flurry of activity nationwide since the Supreme Court ruled.
 Conservative states have moved to halt or limit abortions while others have sought to ensure abortion rights, all as some women try to obtain the medical procedure against the changing legal landscape.

-Florida’s new 15-week abortion ban was blocked but then quickly reinstated Tuesday, following an appeal from the state attorney general in a lawsuit challenging the restriction.
+Florida’s new 15-week abortion ban was blocked but then quickly reinstated Tuesday after an appeal from the state attorney general in a lawsuit challenging the restriction.
 Judge John C. Cooper issued the order temporarily halting the law after reproductive health providers argued that the state constitution guarantees a right to the procedure.
-The state quickly appealed his order, automatically placing the law back in effect.
+The state quickly appealed his order, automatically putting the law back into effect.

 The Florida law prohibits abortions after 15 weeks, with exceptions if the procedure is necessary to save the pregnant woman’s life, prevent serious injury or if the fetus has a fatal abnormality.
 It does not allow for exemptions for pregnancies caused by rape, incest or human trafficking.